Quantum Approximate Optimization Algorithm for Test Case Optimization: Methodology

 From the objective function in Eq.~\ref{eq:final_obj}, we first remove \const because it does not affect the optimization process and only changes the absolute value of the fitness value.
 Then, we replace each variable $\variable{j}$ with $\spin{j}{z}$ to create the corresponding problem Hamiltonian.

-When creating the quantum circuit, we represent each test case with one qubit. $\spin{j}{z}$ corresponds to placing a \textit{Pauli-z} gate on the $j$-th qubit, which is explained in Section~\ref{sec:background}.
+When creating the quantum circuit, we represent each test case with one qubit. $\spin{j}{z}$ corresponds to placing a \textit{Pauli-z} gate on the $j$-th qubit, which is explained in Sect.~\ref{sec:background}.
 To simulate the problem Hamiltonian in a quantum circuit, we need to create the unitary operator:

-According to~\cite{whitfield2011simulation}, to create the unitary operator $e^{-j\gamma Y_{j}\spin{j}{z}}$ related to the $j$-th test case (i.e., the $j$-th qubit), we use the $\mathit{Rz}(\theta)$ defined in Table~\ref{table:gatetype} in Section~\ref{sec:background}.
-In a quantum circuit, we can apply the gate on the $j$-th qubit with rotation $\theta = 2Y_j \gamma$ around z-axis where $Y_i$ is the corresponding coefficient of the linear term in the objective function, and $\gamma$ is the parameter of problem Hamiltonian to optimize (introduced in Section~\ref{sec:background}).
-For each qubit, if the corresponding linear coefficient $Y_{j}$ is different from $0$, we apply gates inside the box labelled $B$ in Fig.~\ref{fig:circuit_example} on the $j$-th qubit.
+According to~\cite{whitfield2011simulation}, to create the unitary operator $e^{-j\gamma Y_{j}\spin{j}{z}}$ related to the $j$-th test case (i.e., the $j$-th qubit), we use the $\mathit{Rz}(\theta)$ defined in Table~\ref{table:gatetype} in Sect.~\ref{sec:background}.
+In a quantum circuit, we can apply the gate on the $j$-th qubit with rotation $\theta = 2Y_j \gamma$ around the z-axis where $Y_j$ is the corresponding coefficient of the linear term in the objective function, and $\gamma$ is the parameter of problem Hamiltonian to optimize (introduced in Sect.~\ref{sec:background}).
+For each qubit, if the corresponding linear coefficient $Y_{j}$ is different from $0$, we apply gates inside the box labeled $B$ in Fig.~\ref{fig:circuit_example} on the $j$-th qubit.

 For the unitary operator $e^{-i\gamma X_{j,k}\spin{j}{z}\spin{k}{z}}$ related to the $j$-th and $k$-th test cases (i.e., the $j$-th and $k$-th qubits), according to~\cite{whitfield2011simulation}, we can use the $\mathit{CNOT}$ gate first to entangle two qubits, then apply the $Rz(\theta)$ gate followed by another $\mathit{CNOT}$ gate, which creates the unitary gate $e^{-i\spin{j}{z}\spin{k}{z}\theta/2}$.
 We depict this gate combination inside the box labeled $A$ in Fig.~\ref{fig:circuit_example}.
 The angle parameter of $Rz(\theta)$ gate is $\theta = 2X_{\mathit{jk}} \gamma$, where $X_{\mathit{jk}}$ is the coefficient of the corresponding interaction term.
 For every pair of qubits, if the corresponding coefficient $X_{\mathit{jk}} \neq 0$, we apply the set of gates to the two qubits.